7 SEYCHELLOIS RESEARCHERS FUNDED TO PARTICIPATE IN NEKTON MISSION.

 SeyCCAT and Nekton co-financed five research projects led by different individuals in the Seychelles.
 Read more about the research projects undertaken on the Nekton Mission in Seychelles, here.
 All updates are derived from reports of the researchers.

-Researchers: Stephanie Marie, Clara Belmont and Andrew Souffe.
+Researchers: Stephanie Marie, Clara Belmont, Andrew Souffe and Nathalie Bodin.

 Research Topic: Variability in trophic signatures of zooplankton and food web dynamics within Seychelles waters

 Seychelles depends highly on fish, as their main source of protein, and planktons (small microorganisms in the water) happen to play a vital role in fish diet.
 However, the effect of climate change threaten the plankton communities.
 In order to ensure good fish quality for consumption the Seychelles Fishing Authority (SFA) needs to observe how climate change is having an effect on the marine ecosystem and in turn, influence the management plan for sustainable fisheries.

 Researcher: Sheena Talma from the Ministry of Environment, Energy and Climate Change.

 Research topic: Spatio-temporal abundance and distribution of ichthyoplankton with the Seychelles waters.

 The Indian Ocean remains a region of scientific interest as little research has been conducted within its waters and only a handful have investigated zooplankton communities especially the occurrence of fish larvae and eggs throughout the water column.
 This project aims to identify species found at different locations throughout the Seychelles waters.